SamSon1402/AeroClimbOptimizer/README.md

 ## About This Project

-I built this project during my internship with SITA to show how airlines can save money and reduce emissions at the same time.
+I built this project for my internship candidacy with SITA to show how airlines can save money and reduce emissions at the same time.
 It's inspired by real aviation industry needs for better fuel efficiency.

 ## License